srodriguezcode/spartacusTraining/resources/docs/exercises/04-creating-a-new-component-with-a-extra-logic.md

 }
 ```

-## 3.Creating a Presenter component
+## 3.Creating a Presenter Component

 For design reasons, you will also include a Presenter (or Dummy component) to render the cards (you will use the Container Pattern).